 Jay A. Farrell earned B.S. degrees in physics and electrical engineering from Iowa State University, and M.S. and Ph.D. degrees in electrical engineering from the University of Notre Dame.
-At Charles Stark Draper Lab (1989-1994), he received the Engineering Vice President's Best Technical Publication Award in 1990, and Recognition Awards for Outstanding Performance and Achievement in 1991 and 1993.
-He is a Professor with the Department of Electrical and Computer Engineering at the University of California, Riverside, where he has served three terms as Department Chair and is serving as Associate Dean.
-He has served the IEEE Control Systems Society (CSS) as Finance Chair for three IEEE CDC`s (`95, `01, and `03), on the Board of Governors for two terms (`03-`06, `12-`14), as Vice President Finance and Vice President of Technical Activities, as General Chair of IEEE CDC 2012, and as President in 2014.
-He has served on the board of the Electrical and Computer Engineering Department Heads Association, the IEEE Fellows Committee, the IEEE Financial Committee, as IEEE Educational Activity Board Treasurer in 2017, and will serve as American Automatic Control Council Vice President in 2018.
+While in the Autonomous Vehicles Group at Draper Lab, he received the Engineering Vice President's Best Technical Publication Award in 1990, and Recognition Awards for Outstanding Performance and Achievement in 1991 and 1993.
+He is a Professor in the Department of Electrical and Computer Engineering at the University of California, Riverside.
+He has served the IEEE Control Systems Society (CSS) as Vice President Finance and Vice President of Technical Activities, as General Chair of IEEE CDC 2012, and as President in 2014.
+He has served on the Board of the Electrical and Computer Engineering Department Heads Association, as IEEE Education Activity Board treasurer, as a member of the IEEE Financial Committee, and three terms on the IEEE Fellow Committee.
+He served as Vice President of the American Automatic Control Council (AACC) in 2018-2019 and as President in 2020-2021.
 He was named a GNSS Leader to Watch for 2009-2010 by GPS World Magazine in May 2009 and a winner of the Connected Vehicle Technology Challenge by the U.S. Department of Transportation`s (DOT`s) Research and Innovative Technology Administration in July 2011.
-He is a Fellow of the IEEE, a Fellow of AAAS, a Distinguished Member of IEEE CSS, and author of over 250 technical publications.
-He is author of the book "Aided Navigation: GPS with High Rate Sensors" (McGraw-Hill 2008).
-He is also co-author of the books "The Global Positioning System and Inertial Navigation" (McGraw-Hill, 1998) and "Adaptive Approximation Based Control: Unifying Neural, Fuzzy and Traditional Adaptive Approximation Approaches" (John Wiley 2006).
+He is author of over 250 technical publications and three books; a Distinguished Member of IEEE CSS; and, a Fellow of AAAS, IEEE, and IFAC.